 Members of Congress should listen to the good sense of the American people on this issue.
 For years, national polls have found that three of four voters support term limits.
-In a June 2000 poll by Diversified Research,
+In a June 2000 poll by Diversified Research, Inc., 69 percent of Californians said they still approved of the original

-Inc., 69 percent of Californians said that they still approved of the original (1990) term limits initiative.
-In March 2002, a ballot initiative designed to weaken California's term limits law was soundly defeated at the polls.
+(1990) term limits initiative.
+In March 2002, a ballot initiative designed to weaken California's term limits law was soundly defeated at the polls, despite a 10-to-1 spending advantage over term limit defenders.
 According to Paul Jacob, executive director of U.S. Term Limits, "If the people of this country got a chance tomorrow to vote on term limits for members of Congress, you would see them rush to the nearest polling place."

 Indeed, the people have spoken loudly and clearly on term limits in virtually all of the states that provide an opportunity to do so.
 Twenty-two states representing nearly half of Congress had term limited their delegations by 1994.
 The great majority of those states had opted to limit their representatives to three terms, and all of those states had limited their senators to two terms.
-Only 2 of the 22 states chose six terms for the House.
+Only two of the 22 states chose six terms for the House.

+From 1990 to 1995, state legislative term limits passed in 18 states.
 In November 2000, Nebraska became the 19th state to limit the terms of state legislators.
-By 2001, term limits had affected more than 700 legislative seats.
-The first 19 states passed term limits by an average of 67 percent of the vote (Table 9.1).
-Moreover, every effort by incumbents to roll back term limits has been defeated by voters.
+The first 19 states passed term limits by an average of 67 percent of the vote.
+Moreover, almost every effort by incumbents to roll back term limits has been defeated by voters.
+Between 1996 and 2004, term limits affected 1,218 legislative seats.
+Term limits prevented 261 legislators in 12 states from running for reelection in the 2004 elections.

 Despite the overwhelming support of the American people for term limits, the incumbent establishment has made it extremely difficult for the will of the people to be translated into law.
-When the Supreme Court declared that states could not limit the terms of their representatives in Washington, advocates of term limits petitioned the new Republican Congress-which had put term limits in its Contract with America-to pass a constitutional amendment to impose nationwide term limits.
+When the Supreme Court declared that states could not limit the terms of their representatives in Washington, advocates of term limits petitioned the new Republican Congress-which had put term limits in its "Contract with America"-to pass a constitutional amendment to impose nationwide term limits.
 Incumbent members of Congress had an obvious conflict of interest on the issue, and they did not pass an amendment.